openmsi/openmsistream/docs/source/index.rst

    :alt: Open MSI
    :scale: 10 %

 OpenMSIStream provides Python applications for generalized laboratory, analysis, and computational materials data streaming using `Apache Kafka <https://kafka.apache.org/>`_.
-It was developed as part of the Open Materials Semantic Infrastructure (Open MSI), under NSF DMREF award #1921959.
+More information is available on :doc:`the Introduction page <installation/introduction>` for new users.
+OpenMSIStream is maintained as part of the Open Materials Semantic Infrastructure (Open MSI), under NSF award #1921959.

 .. image:: https://img.shields.io/pypi/v/openmsistream
    :alt: PyPI